Zif, Hebron: Hebrew Bible

+Archaeology

-Iron Age remains were found in the nearby tell.
+Iron Age remains were found at Tell Ziph, the nearby tell.

-Classical Era

-Zif existed as a village in the Roman era.
+Roman and Byzantine periods

+Zif existed as a village in the Roman period.
+Between the Great Jewish Revolt and the Bar Kokhba revolt, it served as the administrative center for the district south of Hebron.
+Evidence of its Jewish population during this period is found in an inscription on an ossuary from Zif and two documents discovered in the Tze'elim Stream.

+In the 4th century, Eusebius described it a place "of the tribe of Judah.
+It is now a kṓmē in the Daromas in the territory of Eleutheropolis, near Hebron, eight miles to the south.
+Where David hid".
 It had a Jewish population until at least the 4th century, but it became Christian during the Byzantine period.

 The remains of a Byzantine-era Christian communal church have been discovered at Zif.
-Pot sherds from the Byzantine era have also been found here.
+Potsherds from the Byzantine period have also been found here.

-Ottoman Era
+Ottoman period

-In 1838 Edward Robinson was the first to identify the village Zif and its adjacent Tell Zif with the biblical town of Ziph.
+In 1838, Edward Robinson was the first to identify the village Zif and its adjacent Tell Zif with the biblical town of Ziph.

-In 1863 Victor Guérin visited and described the ruins.
+In 1863, Victor Guérin visited and described the ruins.

-In 1874 surveyors from the PEF Survey of Palestine visited, and noted about Tell ez Zif: "A large mound, partly natural; on the north side a quarry; on the south are tombs.
+In 1874, surveyors from the PEF Survey of Palestine visited, and noted about Tell ez Zif: "A large mound, partly natural; on the north side a quarry; on the south are tombs.
 One of these has a single chamber, with a broad bench running round; on the back wall are three kokim with arched roofs, the arches pointed on the left side wall; at the back is another similar koka.
 A second tomb was a chamber, 8 feet to the back, 9 feet wide, with three recesses, one on each side, one at the back; they are merely shelves, 8 feet by 5 feet, raised some 2 feet.
-This tomb has a porch in front, supported by two square rock-cut piers.
+This tomb has a porch in front, supported by two square rock-cut piers."

-Zif Today

-Zif has been under Israeli occupation since 1967.